 As some businesses become busier around Christmas, Easter and the summer, they will require more staff, resulting in vacation work being easier to find.
 For example if you want to work in the hospitality industry then finding vacation work at a seaside hotel during the summer is a good idea.
 You should visit your careers service or university job shop to see what on-campus opportunities are available to current students.
 You can also try:

 For work experience, see the country profiles in working abroad.

-You will have to complete an application form and attend an interview although it is likely to be less competitive than applying for a permanent job.
+You will have to write a successful job application and attend an interview although it is likely to be less competitive than applying for a permanent job.
 If you will be looking after young or vulnerable people, for example helping in a summer playgroup, you will need to have a Disclosure and Barring Service check as well.